 In Southern California, there are three groups:

-are councils in all five of the sections within the division.
-They are:
+are councils in the following Sections within the Division.

 Southwestern Division Special Service Clubs (SSC)